drogue-iot/web-embedded-hal/README.md

-# WASM Embedded Hal
+# Web Embedded Hal

-wasm-embedded-hal is an implementation of embedded-hal traits for web components
+web-embedded-hal is an implementation of embedded-hal traits for web components